psaegert/bcnf/README.md

 For pretrained models and data, please refer to our [bcnf-models](https://huggingface.co/BCNF/bcnf-models) and [bcnf-data-public](https://huggingface.co/datasets/BCNF/bcnf-data-public) repositories on Hugging Face.

-## Load a model from a configuration file:L
+## Load a model from a configuration file:
 [calibration.ipynb](./notebooks/calibration.ipynb)
 ```python
 import os